friemen/zackzack/README.md

 updated immediately with the result of a field specific *parser* function [string -> anything] application.

-After processing an `:update`, *validation* with respect to the updated field is applied (currently not fully implemented).
-This results in a `:message` value stored in the fields map.
+After processing an `:update`, *validation* with respect to the updated field is applied.
+This results in an update of all `:message` values stored in the state maps of input fields.

-*Actions* (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> state].
-If they communicate with a server or another component they would either use their own or a foreign components channel, respectively.
-In case of accessing channels action functions are no longer pure, so should be named with a trailing !.
+*Actions* (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> (U state channel)].
+If they communicate with another component they use the foreign components channel with `put-view!`.
+They usually return the new state of the view (see also Remote Communication).

 *Remote communication* is done asynchronously.
-Upon receipt of the response the callback puts an `:action` event to the components channel, where the content of the response is held as `:payload` value.
-Thus, payload processing takes the same way as action processing.
+An action body can be wrapped in a `go` block to access a remote service operation.
+In this case, the action returns a channel.
+When this channel emits a message it is used as new view state in an `:update` message processed by the responsible view.
+(This is a bit dangerous, because the user might apply changes somewhere else which are then overwritten by the message.
+The piece of state that gets updated must be narrowed, alternatively the UI has to be blocked.)

 After processing of an `:update` or `:action` event a *rules* function [state -> state] is called that ensures that invariants regarding